 Are Shrews Aggressive?

 Shrews are unlike most mammals, as some species are venomous.
 There are grooves in their teeth, and the venom is injected into their prey through the grooves.
-The venom is powerful, with the American short-tailed shrew’s venom glands sufficient to kill two hundred mice.
+The venom is potent, with the American short-tailed shrew’s venom glands sufficient to kill two hundred mice.

 When disturbed, shrews are usually not quick to attack.
 However, if they have no other choice, this small animal will fight to the death.